MarekKirs/marekkirs.github.io/courses.md

 **Module 2: Biogeochemical Cycles**
 - Microbes and the Carbon Cycle
-- Microbes and the Carbon Cycle; Microbes and the Nitrogen Cycle
 - Microbes and the Nitrogen Cycle
 - Microbes and the Phosphorus and Sulfur Cycles
 - Microbes and Iron and other metals